In order to see birds, it is necessary to become part of the silence."

 Spring is in the air. .. our friends from the south are arriving daily!!
 This is a time of color after the winter birds.
 Ahhh!! the changing seasons!

 We are birding as usual here. .. practicing social distancing, but still able to get outdoors and play.
-We made our first trip into the gulch this last week of March. . . still no nightjar, but the gulch was gorgeous and as fresh as ever.
+We made our first trip into the gulch this last week of March. . . the Buff-collared nightjars are back for another year and the gulch was gorgeous and as fresh as ever.
 Did pick-up on a wintering trogon which was lots of fun.
+We also are looking forward to sharing owls this summer.
+Means a couple nights wandering around in the dark, but the rewards are great.

 Stay safe and healthy and most of all, stay birding.
 Hugs to all, Melody